tadeuasarro/TicTacToe/README.md

 - When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

+## Built With

+- Ruby,

+## Getting Started

+To get a local copy up and running follow these simple example steps.

+### Prerequisites
+You need to have Ruby installed in your machine